franz-josef-kaiser/Internal-Link-Check/readme.txt

 = Languages =

+Translation ready.
-Translation ready - If you want to help translating, please contact me.
+If you want to help translating, please contact me on G+.

+Included:
+EN/DE (Patrick Matsumura)

 == Changelog ==